jason-hansen/highlights/README.md

 # HIGHLIGHTS by Jason Hansen

-## ABOUT
-A Chrome Extension to persist a user's highlights for web articles.
+A Chrome Extension to persist a user's highlights for web articles

 ## DATA
 ```